Irrigation in Iran: Irrigation of the Garmsar alluvial fan

-The irrigation system for the alluvial fan of Garmsar is quite well developed (Fig. G1, below), to the extent that lined canals have been made and a large belt-canal crosses the fan through its middle.
+The irrigation system for the alluvial fan of Garmsar is quite well developed (Fig. G1, below), to the extent that lined canals have been made and a belt-canal crosses the fan through its middle.

-Roughly, the cropped area occupies 30% of the land each season, while 70% is left fallow.
-The winter crops are mainly wheat and barley, while the summer crops are cotton and melons.
-However, the planting of the new crops is done before harvesting the previous crops.
-Thus, there is a period of overlap during which 60% of the land is under crops.
-The fallow land is continuously rotated throughout the years, so that there exists no permanent fallow land, except along the fringes at the base of the fan where soil salinization occurs.

 An estimated average annual water balance is shown in Fig. G2 (below).
 It is seen that the storage of irrigation losses in the aquifer plays an important role.
 In the dry season the groundwater is used for irrigation by pumping from deep wells.
 A cross-section of the groundwater situation is shown in Fig. G3 (below).

 The water rights are expressed in sang, a measure of continuous flow of about 10 L/s, but in practice it varies from 10 to more than 15 L/s.
 The water is delivered to about 100 tertiary units (often a village), within which the water is distributed by 12-day rotations amongst the farmers who each are entitled to receive the authorized sangs for a fixed number of hours during each rotation period.
 The village communities are, at the same time, water-user associations who take care of the water-distribution within the tertiary unit and they maintain the tertiary canals.